nimaPhuntsho/school-management-system/README.md

 # school-management-system
-This is a simple program for the micro school management.
+This is a simple program for a micro school management.